Hypatia: Background

 From 382 – 412, the bishop of Alexandria was Theophilus.
 Theophilus was militantly opposed to Iamblichean Neoplatonism and, in 391, he demolished the Serapeum.
 Despite this, Theophilus tolerated Hypatia's school and seems to have regarded Hypatia as his ally.
 Theophilus supported the bishopric of Hypatia's pupil Synesius, who describes Theophilus in his letters with love and admiration.
-Theophilus also permitted Hypatia herself to establish close relationships with the Roman prefects and other prominent political leaders.
+Theophilus also permitted Hypatia to establish close relationships with the Roman prefects and other prominent political leaders.
 Partly as a result of Theophilus's tolerance, Hypatia became extremely popular with the people of Alexandria and exerted profound political influence.

 Theophilus died unexpectedly in 412.
 He had been training his nephew Cyril, but had not officially named him as his successor.
 A violent power struggle over the diocese broke out between Cyril and his rival Timothy.
-Cyril won and immediately began to punish those who had supported Timothy; he closed the churches of the Novatianists, who had supported Timothy, and confiscated their property.
-Hypatia's school seems to have immediately taken a strong distrust towards the new bishop, as evidenced by the fact that, in all his vast correspondences, Synesius only ever wrote one letter to Cyril, in which he treats the younger bishop as inexperienced and misguided.
+Cyril won and immediately began to punish the opposing faction; he closed the churches of the Novatianists, who had supported Timothy, and confiscated their property.
+Hypatia's school seems to have immediately taken a strong distrust toward the new bishop, as evidenced by the fact that, in all his vast correspondences, Synesius only ever wrote one letter to Cyril, in which he treats the younger bishop as inexperienced and misguided.
 In a letter written to Hypatia in 413, Synesius requests her to intercede on behalf of two individuals impacted by the ongoing civil strife in Alexandria, insisting, "You always have power, and you can bring about good by using that power."
 He also reminds her that she had taught him that a Neoplatonic philosopher must introduce the highest moral standards to political life and act for the benefit of their fellow citizens.